-Our placement rate: We have the highest placement rate in the industry.
-We have placed ~78% of all our clients at McKinsey, Bain and BCG, and 93% of all clients, if firms like Deloitte, Accenture, Booz etc are included.
+Our placement rate: All clients automatically receive internships* at the end of the program.
+We have the highest placement rate in the industry.
+We have placed ~80% of all our clients at McKinsey, Bain and BCG, and 93% of all clients, if firms like Deloitte, Accenture, Booz etc are included.
 See a detailed, older, infographic.

 Who does the training?
 Candidates are only trained by ex- partners.
 We do not use analysts, associates, engagement managers nor associate principals.

-Screening process: There are up to three rounds of mandatory assessment taking approximately 10 days to complete.
+Screening process: Our coaching programs are only available to Firmsconsulting Insiders.
+There are up to three rounds of mandatory assessment taking approximately 10 days to complete.
+Applicants will be required to agree to a reference, credential and background check.
 We do not fast-track applications and unsuccessful applicants must wait 12 months before re-applying. .

 Firms: We specialize in McKinsey & Company, Bain and The Boston Consulting Group.
 We cannot admit clients who are not applying to these firms.